axeloz/filesharing/readme.md

 There are many ideas to come.
 You are welcome to **participate**.
 - add PHP unit testing
 - more testing on heavy files
+- background process for creating Zips asynchronously after completion of the bundle
+- invitation to external users to upload file into existing bundle
 - customizable / white labeling (logo, name, terms of service, footer ...)

 ## Licence